Partial-Label Learning with a Reject Option: Introduction

-\textbf{Contributions.} We summarize our contributions as follows. \begin{itemize} \item We introduce \textsc{Dst-Pll}, a novel partial-label learning algorithm that learns from ambiguously labeled data.
-The algorithm effectively determines whether a prediction is confident; its uncertainty is well-calibrated. \item Extensive experiments on artificial and real-world data support our claims.
-The experiments also show that our approach has a significantly lower runtime than competitors while achieving competitive prediction quality.
-We make our code and data openly available.\footnote{\url{https://github.com/anon1248/uncertainty-aware-pll}.} \item We analyze \textsc{Dst-Pll}, give a closed-form expression of its expected decision boundary, and prove its infinite-sample risk consistency.
-We believe these are of independent interest.
-The runtime analysis shows that the proposed method is dominated by $k$ nearest-neighbor search, which has an average time complexity of $\mathcal{O}\!\left(dk \log n\right)$ with $d$ denoting the number of features and $n$ the number of training instances. \end{itemize}
+\textbf{Contributions.} We summarize our contributions as follows. \begin{itemize} \item \emph{Algorithm with reject option.} We introduce \textsc{Dst-Pll}, a novel nearest-neighbor-based partial-label learning algorithm with a reject option that learns from ambiguously labeled data.
+The algorithm effectively determines whether to reject a prediction and provides the best trade-off between the number and accuracy of non-rejected predictions when compared to the state-of-the-art PLL methods. \item \emph{Experiments.} Extensive experiments on artificial and real-world data support our claims.
+We make our code and data openly available.\footnote{ \url{https://github.com/mathefuchs/pll-with-a-reject-option}.} \item \emph{Theoretical analysis.} We analyze \textsc{Dst-Pll}, give a closed-form expression of its expected decision boundary under mild assumptions, and prove its risk consistency.
+The runtime analysis shows that the proposed method's runtime is dominated by $k$-nearest-neighbor search, which has an average time complexity of $\mathcal{O}(dk \log n)$, with $d$ features and $n$ training instances. \end{itemize}